List of United States senators from Pennsylvania

-Pennsylvania ratified the United States Constitution on December 12, 1787, and elects its U.S. senators to Class 1 and Class 3.
+Pennsylvania ratified the United States Constitution on December 12, 1787, and elects its U.S. senators to class 1 and class 3.
 Officeholders are popularly elected, for a six-year term, beginning January 3.
 Elections are held the first Tuesday after November 1.
 Before 1914, they were chosen by the Pennsylvania General Assembly; before 1935, their terms began March 4.
-The state's current U.S. senators are Democrats Bob Casey Jr. (since 2007) and John Fetterman (since 2023).
+The state's current U.S. senators are Democrat John Fetterman (since 2023) and Republican Dave McCormick (since 2025), making it one of four states to have a split Senate delegation, along with Maine, Vermont, and Wisconsin.
 Arlen Specter was Pennsylvania's longest-serving senator (1981–2011).